Maeeen/scastie-bachelor-report/presentation/presentation.md

 # What is [Scastie](https://scastie.scala-lang.org/)?

-* A demo is better than a long paragraph…
+* A demo is worth a thousand words…

 ---